Personalisation

 Fields to avoid for custom personalisation

-- PDS personalisation fields
+- any PDS personalisation fields

 - emailAddress